whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 <img width="600" alt="SF OpenData updated and new neighbourhood data projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/updated_hoods.png">

-_Image: SF OpenData neighbourhoods projected in QGIS that mapped cleanly to an existing WOF ID._
+_Image: SF OpenData neighbourhoods projected in QGIS that mapped cleanly to an existing WoF ID._

 A .geojson file (with an ID field) was created for SF OpenData neighbourhood records that have new geometries (above).

-####Create new WOF neighbourhood records
+####Create new WoF neighbourhood records

 We needed to assign each new neighbourhood record a new [Brooklyn Integer](http://www.brooklyninteger.com), which become the `wof:id` for each record.
 The neighbourhoods that need new Brooklyn Integer IDs are shown below, as displayed in QGIS.

 <img width="600" alt="SF OpenData updated and new neighbourhood data projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/new_neighbourhoods_wlabel.png">

-_Image: Neighbourhoods in SF OpenData that should be added to WOF._
+_Image: Neighbourhoods in SF OpenData that should be added to WoF._

 A .geojson file was created for SF OpenData neighbourhood records that were identified during the research step as being "real" places but missing in Who's on First.
 Upon import, the following will occur: